 - 1. All lamacoids to be 3 mm thick plastic lamacoid nameplates, white face, black lettering. - 2.
-Mechanically attach with self-tapping stainless steel screws, except where not possible. - 3.
+Mechanically attach with self-tapping stainless steel screws.
+Where mechanically fastened lamacoids will compromise the enclosure rating of the electrical equipment or are not practical adhesive such as 3M 467MP is allowable. - 3.
 Apply lamacoids as per Table 2-1.
-Additional information shall be provided where required.
+Additional information shall be provided where required. - 4.
+Provide warning and caution lamacoids in conformance with the latest requirements of the CEC.
+Lamacoids will have white lettering on a red background.